openforcefield/open-forcefield-tools/single-molecule-property-generation/README.md

 Contains

-* thermopyl_description.txt: a description of the data representation of single molecule simulation data for our simple test case

-* bonded_term_list.py: take multiple parmtops and generate a pandas dataframe as output by thermopyl

-* trajectory_parser.py: take multiple .nc files with identifier names and a pandas dataframe with property names for single atom bonded properties (including the atom numbers) and populate those property pandas dataframe.

-* generate_single_molecule_properties.py: sample script running bonded_term_list.py and trajectory_parser.py on a specific data set.
+* manipulateparameters.py: script for testing allowable accurate jumps in parameter space for reweighting.
+Can utilize multiple trajectories in order to reweight to unsampled states using the Python implementation of MBAR and calculate various single molecule observables including:

   * Bond equilibrium lengths
   * Bond equilibrium standard deviations
   * Angle equilibrium angles
   * Angle equilibrium standard deviations
-  * Torsion Fourier representations (0, 1, 2, 3, 6 + phase angle) (determined by least square fit)
+  * Torsion Fourier representations (0, 1, 2, 3, 6 + phase angle) (determined by least square fit) (still a WIP)

-and populate the pandas dataframe.
+Simulation trajectories of the "unsampled" states are also used as input in order to assesss the accuracy of the reweighting.
+Current criteria of an accurate reweighted estimate are:

+  * 1) Estimated observable is within 2 standard deviations away of the true sampled value
+  * 2) Error in estimated uncertainties is less than 20%

+* run_molecule.py: script used to run simulations whose trajectories are utilized in the reweighting script

+* least_squares_fit_example.py: script being used to develop eventual fitting process for torsion representations

+* oe_license.txt: the license for using the OpenEye tools necessary for the reweighting and simulation processes